 Step 5: The carrier will review the Long Term Care Insurance claim periodically to ensure the policyholder remains eligible for benefits.

-Do you have a plan in place to help offset the potential cost of long term care plan for your future?
+Do you have a plan in place to help offset the potential cost of long term care needs?
 Request a long term care insurance quote to learn how much long term care coverage would cost for you.

 The information provided is not exhaustive and is intended to provide the general framework for processing a typical long term care claim only.